syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Getting-Started.md

 Create a new Android application in Xamarin Studio or Visual Studio for Xamarin.Android.

-##Adding the data grid in Xamarin.Android using designer page
+##Adding the data grid in Xamarin.Android using designer

 1. Add a new axml file inside the layout folder.

 2. Open the newly added file and switch to designer tab.

-3. Drag the SfDataGrid control from the tool box and drop into designer page.
+3. Drag the SfDataGrid control from the tool box and drop it into the designer page.

 4. Preview for SfDataGrid will be shown.